 - Avoid placing the Juliet Tomato in a dark location, or you will have a poor plant yield.

 - Frequently prune it to keep it bushy and disease-free.

 - Spray the plant with fungicides as it will help keep bacteria away.

 How long will the Juliet Tomato take to ripen?

 The Juliet Tomato will take around six to eight weeks to turn fully red.
 Providing good and optimum care will result in much brighter and tastier fruit.

 What can I make using Juliet Tomatoes?

-Provide them proper potting mix, an ideal watering schedule, and organic fertilizer to help it produce delicious fruit.
+Provide them with proper potting mix, an ideal watering schedule, and organic fertilizer to help it produce delicious fruit.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?